Why did the university switch from paper to online course evaluations?

 Will my instructor see my evaluation before he or she submits grades for the course?

-No. All students in the class must be graded before evaluation results are released for the course.
+No. All students in the class must have grades submitted before evaluation results are released for the course.
+Please note that an "Incomplete" counts as a submitted grade.

 What is EvaluationKit?
 What information do they have about me?